tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

     - The commitment of value $ x $ is then determined by calculating $ C(x,r) = h^r g^x $

-    - The generator $ h $ and resulting number $ g $ are known as the commitment bases, and should be shared along with $ C(x,r) $ with whomever wishes to open the value.
+    - The generator $ h $ and resulting number $ g $ are known as the commitment bases and should be shared along with $ C(x,r) $ with whomever wishes to open the value.

     - Pedersen commitments are also additionally homomorphic, such that for messages $ x_0 $ and $ x_1 $ and blinding factors $ r_0 $ and $ r_1 $ we have $ C(x_0,r_0) \cdot C(x_1,r_1) = C(x_0+x_1,r_0+r_1) $